-- · pay competitively within our industry; - · pay for appropriate performance-based on pre-established goals; and - consistency with sound risk management practices and a balance between short-term and long-term objectives that provide for value creation for the company and our shareholders.
+- pay competitively within our industry; - pay for appropriate performance-based on pre-established goals; and - consistency with sound risk management practices and a balance between short-term and long-term objectives that provide for value creation for the company and our shareholders.

-As used in this "Compensation of Executive Officers and Directors" section, the following executives of United are referred to collectively as the "Named Executive Officers": Jimmy Tallent - President and Chief Executive Officer; Lynn Harton - Executive Vice President and Chief Operating Officer; Rex Schuette - Executive Vice President and Chief Financial Officer; David Shearrow - Executive Vice President and Chief Risk Officer; and Bill Gilbert - Director of Banking.
+As used in this "Compensation of Executive Officers and Directors" section, the following executives of United are referred to collectively as the "Named Executive Officers": Jimmy Tallent - Chairman and Chief Executive Officer; Lynn Harton - President and Chief Operating Officer; Rex Schuette - Executive Vice President and Chief Financial Officer; David Shearrow - former Executive Vice President and Chief Risk Officer; and Bill Gilbert - President of Community Banking.
+Mr. Shearrow retired effective January 31, 2015.
+Mr. Tallent's role as Chairman and Mr. Harton's role as President are new positions that became effective February 10, 2015.

-The Compensation Committee considered, among other things, the following significant matters when making its 2013 compensation decisions:
+The Compensation Committee considered, among other things, the following significant matters when making its 2014 compensation decisions: